Center for Social Justice Research, Teaching & Service

 Jessica Lee (G’22)

 Jessica Lee joined CSJ’s team as the DC Schools Project Program Director in July 2013 and transitioned to her current role in February 2020.
 Jessica is responsible for the oversight of the DC Schools Project which delivers English literacy skills support to children, youth, and adults of low-income, immigrant backgrounds in the DC area, focusing on providing direct support and advocacy for newcomer youth and their families through emergency family planning for deportation and broader policy advocacy work in coalition with local immigrant justice organizations.
-Jessica also serves as a lead facilitator on the Racial Justice Working Group for the CSJ team and on the Undocumented Students Advisory Task Force to support undocumented students on campus.
-Jessica is from Portland, Oregon, where she attended Lewis and Clark College and earned a BA in International Affairs and Foreign Languages.
+Jessica serves on the Undocumented Students Advisory Task Force to support undocumented students on campus.
+Jessica is from Portland, OR, where she attended Lewis and Clark College and earned a BA in International Affairs and Foreign Languages.
 She attended the Monterey Institute of International Studies in Monterey, California for her Master’s in Public Administration, with a concentration on nonprofit management.
 She returned to Portland to work with the Asian Pacific American Network of Oregon on immigration, education, and health equity issues in Oregon’s communities of color.
 Previous to joining CSJ, Jessica worked as the Community Health and Service-Learning Coordinator at Georgetown Medical School.
-She is currently pursuing a Master’s in Educational Transformation at Georgetown.
+She earned a Master’s in Educational Transformation at Georgetown.

 Nicole Reeder

-Nicole Reeder currently serves as Assistant Director for Educational Equity.
+Nicole Reeder serves as Associate Director for Educational Equity.
 Nicole’s portfolio includes serving as the DC Reads and DC STEM program director, supervising the Jumpstart Site Manager position and program, and broad support of education programming and advocacy at CSJ.
 Nicole comes to this role after previously serving as CSJ’s Jumpstart Site Manager.
 Prior to Georgetown, Nicole spent four years in New Orleans building capacity in Greater New Orleans non-profit organizations by supporting Tulane University AmeriCorps VISTA members through their year of service.
-Nicole is from Newport News, Virginia, and is a proud First Generation graduate from Virginia Commonwealth University (VCU) with a Bachelor of Science in Psychology degree.
-She is currently pursuing her Master of Social Work with a specialization in Children, Youth, and Families at George Mason University.
+Nicole is from Newport News, VA, and is a proud first generation graduate from Virginia Commonwealth University (VCU) with a Bachelor of Science in Psychology degree.
+She is pursuing her Master of Social Work with a specialization in Children, Youth, and Families from George Mason University.

 Ray Shiu